pravatbhusal/full-stack-notes/Wordpress/Elementor/README.md

 For testing purposes, you can use the "Planet Earth" template from the Starter Templates marketplace.
 The template will install the pre-defined pages, plugins (i.e. Elementor), and media.

 ### Free Elementor Pro
 To enable the "Pro" elements from Elementor, you can purchase the Pro license.
-Pro includes features such as custom CSS, WooCommerce widgets, social media integration, and more.
+Pro includes features such as Theme builder, WooCommerce widgets, social media integration, custom CSS, and more.

 ![elementor pro](misc/elementor-pro-widgets.png)